Hoshikara/LucidWave/README.txt

 LucidWave - A SOUND VOLTEX VIVID WAVE inspired skin for Unnamed SDVX clone

-No official SOUND VOLTEX VIVID WAVE assets were used in the creation of this skin.
+No official SOUND VOLTEX VIVID WAVE assets/data were used in the creation of this skin.

 Make sure your game is up-to-date before using by running 'updater.exe' inside your main USC folder or download USC here: https://github.com/Drewol/unnamed-sdvx-clone